socketsupply/sockets.sh/src/docs/faq.md

 ### What is Socket Runtime?

-Socket Runtime is a free and open source client-side Runtime that helps web developers build apps for any OS, desktop, and mobile.
+Socket Runtime is a free and open-source client-side Runtime that helps web developers build apps for any OS, desktop, and mobile.
 You can use plain old HTML, CSS, and JavaScript, as well as your favorite front-end libraries for example React, Svelte, and Vue.

 Socket ships binaries that start at ±1MB on desktop and ±12 Mb on mobile because it leverages the OS's native webview.
-This is in contrast with Electron, for example which ships an entire copy of a browser (and node) with each program.
+This is in contrast with Electron, for example, which ships an entire copy of a browser (and node) with each program.

 ### How does it fit into the runtime ecosystem?